-- An Agency-wide written language and disability access plan with written standard policies and procedures. - Timely and qualified language access services for LEP individuals and auxiliary aids for individuals with disabilities, all provided at no cost. - An in-house Coordinator to manage language services. - A record of the LEP member's preferred written and spoken language during Medicaid enrollment and ongoing case management captured in the Virginia Case Management System (VaCMS). - Brochures, flyers, and vital documents available for translation upon request - LEP individuals are informed about their right to free language services at any point of contact with DMAS: - Language taglines included with vital member communications, web pages, and the DMAS reception area. - Language Access Posters and "Point to Your Language" cards available at the DMAS Reception area.
+- An Agency-wide written language and disability access plan with written standard policies and procedures. - Timely5 and qualified language access services for LEP individuals and auxiliary aids for individuals with disabilities, all provided at no cost. - An in-house Coordinator to manage language and disability access services. - A record of the LEP member's preferred written and spoken language during Medicaid enrollment and ongoing case management captured in the Virginia Case Management System (VaCMS). - Brochures, flyers, and vital documents available for translation upon request - LEP individuals and people with disabilities are informed about their right to free language and disability access services at any point of contact with DMAS: - Language taglines and alternative format notices included with vital member communications, web pages, and the DMAS reception area. - Language and Disability Access Posters and "Point to Your Language"6 cards available at the DMAS Reception area.

-- DMAS and DMAS subcontractors' websites and digital applications largely available in Spanish and in other languages. - DMAS and DMAS subcontractor's call centers equipped to: - Assist callers who are deaf or hard of hearing - Assist LEP individuals with language access services - Verbal interpreting services available to members and providers through all six Managed Care Organizations (MCO).
+- DMAS and DMAS subcontractors' websites and digital applications largely available in Spanish and in other languages. - DMAS and DMAS subcontractor's call centers equipped to: - Assist callers who are deaf or hard of hearing - o Assist LEP individuals with language access services - Verbal interpreting services available to members and providers through all six Managed Care Organizations (MCO).
 See Appendix B.